 - Brussels Sprouts – use fresh ones if you can for the best results.
 You will slice them in half to prepare them, which is easier to do with fresh ones.
 If you use frozen, make sure Brussels are completely thawed and patted dry with a paper towel before preparing the recipe.

 - Salt and Pepper

 - Balsamic Vinegar – Adds a slight sweetness and works well with the juicy pomegranate.

 - Maple Syrup – Gives an extra touch of rich sweetness that complements the salty bacon.

 - Pomegranate Seeds (Arils) – Colorful and juicy with a sweet and tart taste.
 It tastes great paired with this vegetable.
 It is not only delicious with the other ingredients, it helps make this dish so attractive on the table.
 Please don’t skip it!

 Preheat.
 Preheat oven to 425 degrees Fahrenheit.

 Cook Bacon.
-To start, arrange bacon on a baking sheet and bake until cooked and crisp throughout, about 12 minutes.
-Once done, remove the bacon from the baking sheet and set aside on paper towel lined plate to allow to drain the excess grease and to cool.
-After it has cooled, crumble bacon.
+To start, arrange bacon on a baking sheet and bake until cooked and crisp, about 12 minutes.
+Once done, remove the bacon from the baking sheet and set it aside on a paper towel-lined plate to allow to drain the excess grease and to cool.
+After it has cooled, crumble the bacon.

 Whisk Maple Syrup and Balsamic Vinegar.
 While the Brussels are roasting, whisk to combine the maple syrup and balsamic vinegar.
 Set aside.

 Drizzle with Syrup/Vinegar Mixture.
-Once Brussels sprouts are done, remove baking sheet from oven.
+Once Brussels sprouts are done, remove the baking sheet from the oven.
 Drizzle them with the maple syrup mixture.